Via

 now, though and our driver was hungry and tired after a vain

-ready to do further and suggested us another little hotel
+to do further and suggested us another little hotel instead.

-instead.
-Since the building made quite a neat impression
+Since the building made quite a neat impression from outside,

-Therefore we merely asked the staff to change the bedlinen.
+other accommodation.
+Therefore we merely asked the staff to

-the early morning we set off for the "MELATI".
-It
+change the bedlinen.
+In the early morning we set off for the

 One should just listen to advice